jacobggman/How-to-write-clean-code/README.md

 ### Think ahead how you will make and design this project, write it down if it help you.

+## Code Writing Cycle

+### Plan
+Think how you solve the problem and make the code clear and one direction.
+Use design patterns, and principles.
+### Dev
+Have fun and Try to implement the new code.
+### Test
+Test if the code behaves like intended.
+### Clean
+Clean bugs, refactor, add comments, spelling check, naming and so on.
+Make sure that your code is quality.

 ## While Writing

 ### No Overlaping
 Names and concepts are good.
 Not the same name for different stuff.
 Be specific with naming.

-### Good Dependency
-Make them clear and one direction.
-Use design patterns, and principles.

 ### Organize Well
 Do you think your project is organized well? the earlier you do it the best.